d6u/Avetuc/README.md

 So here I created this app called **Avetuc**

-# Avetuc - A Very Easy To User Client
+# Avetuc - A Very Easy To Use Client